 Humanity needs leadership and solidarity to defeat COVID-19

 The coronavirus COVID-19 pandemic is the defining global health crisis of our time and the greatest challenge we have faced since World War Two.
 Since its emergence in Asia late last year, the virus has spread to every continent except Antarctica.
-Cases are rising daily in Africa the Americas, and Europe.

 Drawing on our experience with other outbreaks such as Ebola, HIV, SARS, TB and malaria, as well as our long history of working with the private and public sector, UNDP will help countries to urgently and effectively respond to COVID-19 as part of its mission to eradicate poverty, reduce inequalities and build resilience to crises and shocks.